 Here, you take the final measures to assign the transit mode and prepare shipment orders accordingly.
 This includes:

 Weighing and Dimensioning:

 For some warehouses and distribution centers, the next thing is to measure weight and dimensions.
-In the case of parcels whether they are single items or consolidated cartons, some warehouses or distribution centers are required to record the weight and dimension on the label.
+In the case of parcels, whether they are single items or consolidated cartons, some warehouses or distribution centers are required to record the weight and dimension on the label.

-To do this efficiently while reducing the chances of error, it is recommended to implement an inline scale & dimensioner solution that is fully integrated with the Warehouse Management System (WMS).
-As the cargo moves down the conveyor, weight and dimensions are automatically captured and recorded in the WMS without having to stop the flow cargo.
+To do this efficiently while reducing the chance of error, it is recommended to implement an inline scale & dimensioner solution that is fully integrated with the Warehouse Management System (WMS).
+As the cargo moves down the conveyor, weight and dimensions are automatically captured and recorded in the WMS without having to stop the flow of cargo.

 In the absence of mandatory documentation (which will vary in each case), shipments can be stalled.
 Depending on the nature of shipment, here are a few documents that you may need:

 - Shipment Labels